 Since early 2014 I have been working with GnuCOBOL (formerly OpenCOBOL), which is a free, open source COBOL compiler for GNU/Linux, Mac, and Windows.
 Please see the "GnuCOBOL/OpenCOBOL Downloads, Binaries, and Links" page below.

-I have recently added several new downloads for GnuCOBOL 3.1.2 for Windows and MinGW build guides.
+I have recently added several new downloads for GnuCOBOL 3.2 Preview for Windows and MinGW build guides.
 There is also updated versions of GnuCOBOL 3.1.2 and an MSYS2 64-bit version of GnuCOBOL 3.1.2.
 Older GnuCOBOL 2.2 and 2.0 Release Candidate 2 downloads are still available, but some earlier releases of GnuCOBOL 2.0 (Release Candidate 1 and earlier) have been removed.
 An installer for OpenCOBOL 1.1 is still available on that page.

 The updated MinGW 32-bit downloads available are GnuCOBOL 3.1.2 (23Dec2020), in BDB, VBISAM, and NO-ISAM versions.
 The binaries have also been rebuilt to use GMP 6.2.1 and PDCursesMod 4.3.4/wincon for screen access.
 Also, the MinGW base was upgraded from GCC 6.3.0 to 9.2.0, and GnuCOBOL manuals are now included in the downloads.